becheng/pbi-azuredevops-poc/README.md

 # Deploying Power BI reports using Azure Devops
-In this article, we walk through a set up using  [Power BI Service](https://powerbi.microsoft.com/p) and [Azure Devops](https://dev.azure.com/) to deploy the a Power BI Report (.pbix file) to different workspaces; each with a different data source.
+In this article, we walk through a set up using  [Power BI Service](https://powerbi.microsoft.com/p) and [Azure Devops](https://dev.azure.com/) to deploy a Power BI Report (.pbix file) to different workspaces; each with a different data source.

 ## Key Concepts
 - Each Power BI Service workspace represents a separate environment.